My rating: 4 of 5 stars

 Like an old novel, The Novel of His Thought certainly made me nostalgic for a certain vision of adulthood that seems unavailable, for a time when even suffering was glamorous, as if shot on black-and-white film, redolent of dry wine and sharp cologne.
 When men and women had devoted families and faithful lovers, and paralyzing erotic crises on the way to the Louvre and in the Roman Forum, and a library of great books and sublime operas in their agonized cancer-stricken heads, and quixotic political commitments that left them ethically compromised and in which they only half-believed anyway.

-This vulgar aestheticized pseudo-nostalgia of mine is no less symptomatic of the present general puerility than anything it would presume to judge (Marvel movies, etc.), and so is completely worthless in itself.
-But still, I am certain an attempt to appeal to it would have helped Verso to sell this book!
+This vulgar aestheticized pseudo-nostalgia of mine is no less symptomatic of the present general puerility than anything it would presume to judge (Marvel movies, etc.) and so is completely worthless in itself.
+But still, I am certain an attempt to appeal to it would have helped Verso to sell more copies!
 There’s anti-capitalism, and then again there’s a wasted opportunity.
-Eddé, anyway, ruefully acknowledges that she and Said weren’t very good leftists, were hardly going to lead or like a revolution, that they were just “bourgeois rebels.”
+Eddé, anyway, ruefully acknowledges that she and Said weren’t very good leftists, were hardly going to lead or like a revolution—they were, she says, just “bourgeois rebels.”
 Bourgeois rebels would, I am sure, love this book.